livegnik/NIPs-by-Tim/README.md

 This NIP does not introduce new event fields, new message types, or new relay behavior.
 Instead, it proposes a single, explicit validation pipeline for NIP-01 events, with clear stages and clear failure modes.
 The idea is that every event, whether inbound from the network or created locally, passes through the same sequence of checks before anything else happens.

 The goal is not to make Nostr more complex, but to reduce accidental complexity.
 By tightening and unifying validation early, clients and relays can rely on a shared definition of what a "valid event" is, and keep the rest of their code simpler and more predictable, regardless of how events propagate through the network.

-I’m relatively new to Nostr and very open to feedback on this.
-This NIP is meant as a starting point for discussion, not a final answer.
-I’m especially interested in hearing where it overlaps with existing work, where it might be too strict, or where it does not fit the direction Nostr is heading or other NIPs I may have missed or misinterpreted.

-2. ## NIP-XX: